 - Each General Manager starts the auction with $260 Sim dollars (a means to conduct the auction – not real money)

-- Each GM must purchase 26 players
+- Each GM must purchase 26 players during the auction.

 - The nomination order will be determined randomly at the start of the auction.
 The first GM will nominate a player and the two or more GMs will bid back and forth until all GMs stop bidding and the player is awarded to the highest bidder.